Skip to Content

 Visiting Camden Lock Market with children

-Older children will love the sights, the sounds, and the tastes of Camden Market, but it can be hard work to visit here with toddlers or babies.
+Older children and especially teens will love the sights, sounds, and tastes of Camden Market.
+But it can be hard work to visit here with toddlers or babies.

 The sheer number of people – along with the many cobbled areas and steps – make it very difficult to get around Camden Lock with a stroller.
 There are also very few toilet facilities and they are not easy to find.